nully0x/udagram-micro/README.md

-# This demonstrate k8s deployment
+# This repo house deployment setup for udagram web application on AWS Elastic Kubernetes Service through docker and Travis CI